-The following is an excerpt from A Thrill of Hope: Celebrating Advent at Home by Ashley Wallace.
+The following is an excerpt from A Thrill of Hope: Celebrating Advent at Home (Revised and Expanded for 2020) by Ashley Wallace.

 What is Advent?

 All of Scripture is a sacred love story, the love of God the Father for His people.
 It is a story filled with expectation, longing and fulfillment.